How to generate and import a rubric into Canvas

 Josh Welsh · June 29, 2026

 I'll be honest: Building rubrics is one of my least favorite parts of teaching.
 I love writing assignments themselves.
 The challenge of building a learning task that will help students meet a given learning objective is very satisfying to me.
 But I find the work involved in creating a rubric that matches that assignment and clearly communicates expectations to those students repetitious and tedious.
 Even worse is the tooth-pulling experience that it takes to create a rubric in Canvas.
-Years ago I found a tool to import a rubric into Canvas from a .csv file, and for years this was my go to importing tool.
-But that process is also fairly technical, and many people will balk at the prospect of installing tamper monkey.
+Years ago I found a tool to import a rubric into Canvas from a .csv file, and for years this was my go-to process when I needed to remember how to add a rubric to an assignment in Canvas.
+But that process is also fairly technical, and many people will balk at the prospect of installing Tampermonkey.
 Even as a dedicated user, I had to continually relearn the Canvas rubric template needed for that script to work.

 So in this blog post, I describe the grading rubric generator tool that I built.
 My Canvas rubric generator gives you as much control over your assessment criteria as you want, but you can also choose to have Claude automatically build the rubric based on whatever is in your assignment prompt.